apache/flink/docs/setup/config.md

   Supported backends:

-   -  `jobmanager` (in-memory)
+   -  `jobmanager`: In-memory state, backup to JobManager's/ZooKeeper's memory.
+Should be used only for minimal state (Kafka offsets) or testing and local debugging.
-   -  `filesystem` (all filesystems supported by Flink, for example HDFS)
+   -  `filesystem`: State is in-memory on the TaskManagers, and state snapshots are stored in a file system.
+Supported are all filesystems supported by Flink, for example HDFS, S3, ...

 - `state.backend.fs.checkpointdir`: Directory for storing checkpoints in a flink supported filesystem
 Note: State backend must be accessible from the JobManager, use file:// only for local setups.

 - `blob.storage.directory`: Directory for storing blobs (such as user jar's) on the TaskManagers.

 - `execution-retries.delay`: Delay between execution retries.
-Default value "100 s".
+Default value "5 s".
 Note that values have to be specified as strings with a unit.

-- `execution-retries.default`: Default number of execution retries (Can also be set on a per-job basis).
+- `execution-retries.default`: Default number of execution retries, used by jobs that do not explicitly specify that value on the execution environment.
+Default value is zero.

 ## Full Reference